andrea-soto/twitter_popularity/README.md

      Mentions (2): TheIdesofJune,BuyOnBudget
 ```

-The program first prints the time of the report, follwed by a line summarizing the report (number of hasthags, aggregation interval, and total tweets seen in the sample)
+The program first prints the time of the report, followed by a line summarizing the report (number of hasthags, aggregation interval, and total tweets seen in the sample)

 Then, the hashtags are printed in order of importance (most popular to least popular).
 For each hashtag, the corresponding users and mentions are printed immediately after the hashtag.